clearent/ClearentIdtechIOSFramework/README.md

 ## Process offline transactions

-Store and forward feature is available if `offlineModeEncryptionKeyData` is being passed to the SDK initialization.
+Store and forward feature is available if `offlineModeEncryptionKeyData` is passed to the SDK initialization.
 This means that while offline mode is enabled, all transaction will be stored locally.
 To upload offline transaction when internet is on, the following method needs to be called.
 `func processOfflineTransactions(completion: @escaping ((ClearentError?) -> Void))`

 ## Relevant code snippets